NLP Training & Resources... Only for Those Who Want More!

 Nowadays the best work in modeling human intelligence -- with software -- is in the creative combination of these and other approaches (this is known as Hybrid Systems).

 So.
-I DO still use KE techniques for eliciting knowledge, but more often than not, since many of those often do NOT account for the successful elicitation of KINESTHETIC information, I delve directly into the META model, and back out of it whenever my INTUITION tells me to pursue a certain path.
-So I am working, these days, on taking my INTUITION and codifying it somehow within the framework of how I move from one model of elicitation to another... ;)
+I DO still use KE techniques doing NLP Coaching and for eliciting knowledge, but more often than not, since many of those often do NOT account for the successful elicitation of KINESTHETIC information, I delve directly into the META model, and back out of it whenever my INTUITION tells me to pursue a certain path.
+This is part of what makes me such an effective NLP Coach.
+Meanwhile, modeling the nature of my Intuition... continues on an ongoing basis... ;)

 Regards,